aardappel/lobster/docs/source/language_reference.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The contents of that file will be merged into your main file at the location of
 the `import` for the purpose of compilation.
-If you you import the same file
+If you import the same file twice,
-twice, the second occurrence will be ignored.
+the second occurrence will be ignored.

 An identifier like `std` is the same as specifying `"std.lobster"`, similarly `a.b`
 is short for `"a/b.lobster"`.